yazhcodes/stock_analysis/Challenge/README.md

 ## RESULTS

-Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script

 ### Stock Performance in 2017 vs 2018

 Upon comparing and visualizing the stock returns of various tickers over 2017 and 2018, it is quite evident that Green energy has suffered a significant loss in 2018, with the exception of ***Sunrun Inc***, a Solar Company that has seen an increase in return of over 78% in two years.
 It is undoubtedly the best green stock to invest at this point of time.